BubbleJoe-BrownU/BubbleJoe-BrownU.github.io/_pages/about.md

 # 🔥 News
-- *2023.06*: &nbsp;🎉🎉 Research intern at Conversational AI Lab at Brown University.
+- *2023.06*: &nbsp;🎉🎉 Research intern at Conversational AI Lab, Brown University.
 - *2022.09*: &nbsp;🎉🎉 I'll be joining Brown University as a DS MS student.
 - *2022.06*: &nbsp;🎉🎉 Graduated from Zhejiang University as Outstanding Graduates.